 - Footwear - Trainers or firm soled shoes.
 No open toed sandals or flip flops.

 - Clothing - Loose, comfortable clothing or sportswear.
 Thin layers are better than 1 thick top as they are easier to remove during the ride if you get warm.
 A thin windproof jacket is advisable on rides which go higher into the mountains or include long downhill sections (see individual ride details).

-- Padded cycling shorts will help to make your ride more comfortable but are not necessary.
+- Padded cycling shorts will help to make your ride more comfortable but are not essential (gel saddle covers available).

-- Cycling gloves will improve comfort on the bike and also provide protection to your hands.
+- Cycling gloves will improve comfort on the bike and also provide protection for your hands.

-- Rucksacks - Optional, to carry spare clothes, suncream etc. Essential for longer rides in the summer when you will need to bring extra water.
+- Rucksacks - the best way to carry spare clothes, suncream etc. Essential for longer rides in the summer when you will need to bring extra water.
 No bags allowed hanging from the handle bars.

 - Other - sunglasses, suncream!

 Interested in our Mountain Biking or Hiking Day Tours ?
 Click here